 World AIDS Day 2013: Ending AIDS in the Age of Austerity

 On World AIDS Day this December 1, 25 years after the first World AIDS Day, we commemorated “an extraordinary year for HIV/AIDS research, with headline-grabbing breakthroughs that stand as undeniable evidence of progress toward a cure,” as amfAR CEO Kevin Robert Frost and Sharon Stone, amfAR’s global fundraising chairman, wrote in an editorial for CNN.
-This year, we saw the first child to be cured of HIV and a report of two adult HIV patients no longer showing any signs of the virus after undergoing stem-cell transplants and stopping antiretroviral treatment.

 Two thousand thirteen also brought a greater understanding of how to reach the often-marginalized populations that have the highest incidence of HIV, and proof that widespread and early treatment access not only saves lives, but also reduces HIV infection rates.
 As Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, wrote in a recent article in The Lancet, “Achieving an AIDS-free world is no longer an idealistic aspiration—it is an achievable goal.”